 Jackson, Fingers, Eckersley, McGwire, Henderson, and Philadelphia Athletics, Eddie Plank, Eddie Collins, Mickey Cochrane, Jimmie Foxx, Al Simmons and Lefty Grove were named to The Sporting News' 100 Greatest Players in 1999.
 That same year, Grove and McGwire (at the peak of his fame, before his downfall) were named to the Major League Baseball All-Century Team.

 The Bay Area Sports Hall of Fame (BASHOF) is unusual in that its exhibits are spread over several locations, including the Coliseum.
-The ones honored there, on the walls of the Coliseum’s concourse, are: Reggie, Catfish, Fingers, A’s pitcher and Oakland native Dave Stewart, Billy Martin (the Yanks & A’s manager grew up in nearby Berkeley); Oakland-area natives Ernie Lombardi (Cincinnati Reds HOF catcher), Dick Bartell (New York Giants All-Star shortstop), Bill Rigney (Giants infielder, coach & manager), Frank Robinson, Curt Flood, Vada Pinson, Willie Stargell and Joe Morgan; and Raiders stars Jim Otto, George Blanda, Fred Biletnikoff, Art Shell, Willie Brown and Ken Stabler (the only one of these Raiders not yet elected to the Pro Football HOF, although he should be).
+The ones honored there, on the walls of the Coliseum's concourse, are: Reggie, Catfish, Fingers, A's pitcher and Oakland native Dave Stewart, Billy Martin (the Yanks & A's manager grew up in nearby Berkeley); Oakland-area natives Ernie Lombardi (Cincinnati Reds HOF catcher), Dick Bartell (New York Giants All-Star shortstop), Bill Rigney (Giants infielder, coach & manager), Frank Robinson, Curt Flood, Vada Pinson, Willie Stargell and Joe Morgan; and Raiders stars Jim Otto, George Blanda, Fred Biletnikoff, Art Shell, Willie Brown and Ken Stabler.

-Other A’s stars have been honored in the BASHOF, but their plaques are elsewhere: Eckersley and 1970s shortstop Bert Campaneris at San Francisco International Airport, and 1970s pitcher Vida Blue, who also pitched for the Giants, at their new home, AT&T Park, along with Giants HOFers Willie Mays, Willie McCovey, Juan Marichal and Orlando Cepeda; and San Francisco Seals star-manager Lefty O’Doul.
+Other A's stars have been honored in the BASHOF, but their plaques are elsewhere: Eckersley and 1970s shortstop Bert Campaneris at San Francisco International Airport, and 1970s pitcher Vida Blue, who also pitched for the Giants, at their new home, AT&T Park, along with Giants HOFers Willie Mays, Willie McCovey, Juan Marichal and Orlando Cepeda; and San Francisco Seals star-manager Lefty O'Doul.
+LaRussa has been elected, but his plaque has not yet been dedicated.
 (Al Davis was elected to the BASHOF after his death, but his plaque is at the San Francisco Airport.)

 Stuff.
-The A’s have Team Stores in a few locations in the Coliseum.
+The A's have a Team Store located at Gate D in the stadium's northwest corner.
 Additional merchandise locations and novelty kiosks are open throughout the stadium during all home games.

 Having a fascinating (if occasionally controversial) history even if you only count the Oakland years, the A's have had several books written about them, although they don't always put the team in a good light.
 The ones about the "Swingin' A's" of the 1970s invariably mention the successes and excesses, including cheapness and pettiness, of then-owner Charles O. Finley.
 And the players, including Reggie, often don’t come off much better in these books.